ec-jrc/lisflood-model/3_optLISFLOOD_kinematic-wave/index.md

 **QSplitMult** is a factor to the average discharge to determine the bankful discharge.
 The average discharge map is produced in the initial run (the initial run is already needed to get the groundwater storage).
 Standard is set to 2.0 (assuming over bankful discharge starts at 2.0·average discharge).

-2. Activate the transmission loss option by adding the following line to the 'lfoptions' element:
+2. Activate the double kinematic wave option by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption name="SplitRouting" choice="1" />